sailIL/computer_vision/README.md

 # computer_vision
-computer vision based on yolov8
+based on stereolabs zed2 depth camera object detection based on yolov8 - return bounding box and object name computed distance from the center of the returned bounding box and zed2 depth output